 Another great mystery is how anyone can work with the equivalent clutter in our industry: healthcare data management and clinical data management.
-Like an office with stacks of paper, however, it’s petabytes of data, spread across a number of disparate systems, with more being accumulated every second of every day (Figure 1).
+Like an office with stacks of paper, healthcare must contend with petabytes of data, spread across numerous disparate systems, with more accumulating every second of every day (Figure 1).
 It’s been estimated that the volume of healthcare data will grow from 153 exabytes, where it was in 2013, to 2,314 exabytes by 2020.
-Although we are developing the architecture to handle this volume, clinicians would be wise to remember more data doesn’t always mean more insight.
-Sometimes more data is just that, more.
+Although we are developing the architecture to handle this volume, clinicians would be wise to remember that more data doesn’t always mean more insight.
+Sometimes more data is just more clutter.

-As the industry adapts to value-based care, clinical data management becomes even more crucial.
-Today, to assist organizations in answering its most pressing questions, a healthcare data analyst must navigate a complicated information infrastructure and an increasing volume of data.
+For the healthcare industry, evolving to value-based care, clinical data management is crucial.
+Today, to assist an organization in answering its most pressing questions, a healthcare data analyst must navigate a complicated information infrastructure and an increasing volume of data.

 The standard approach to clinical data management presents two formidable challenges.

-To tame the proliferation of data, many hospital departments create their own tools.
-Using multiple spreadsheets, often containing information that may not be accurate or conflicts with corporate data, can lead teams to focus on the wrong priorities or miss improvement opportunities altogether.
+Many hospital departments have developed DIY tools to confront the profusion of data.
+They use multiple spreadsheets, often containing information that may be inaccurate or conflicts with corporate data.
+This leads teams to focus on the wrong priorities or miss improvement opportunities altogether.
 Source data, once identified and captured, often become shadow systems with one spreadsheet linking to another and then another.
 This spreadsheet mania further complicates the process and introduces an unnecessary risk for error.

-The role of data analysts is changing in today’s value-based care environment.
-Equipping them with the right tools enables identification of performance gaps in the organization and to create actionable recommendations to drive improved outcomes.
+In today’s value-based care environment, data analysts must be equipped with the right tools to identify performance gaps in the organization and create actionable recommendations that drive improved outcomes.
 Providing the proper infrastructure mitigates the risk of compromising data during capture or transfer.
-Accurate data is crucial to gaining the trust and engagement of clinicians.
+Accurate and timely data is crucial to engaging clinicians and gaining their trust.

-As Figure 2 shows, roughly 80 percent of an analyst’s time is spent hunting and gathering data as opposed to performing high-value work, such as interpreting data and making recommendations about how to improve the outcomes.
+As Figure 2 shows, analysts spend roughly 80 percent of their time hunting and gathering data as opposed to performing high-value work, such as interpreting data and making recommendations about how to improve the outcomes.

-Most analysts would prefer to focus on conducting strategic analyses and contributing to organizational decision-making.
+Most analysts would rather conduct strategic analyses and contribute to organizational decision making.
 Today, the approach to clinical data management focuses most analytic resources on the task of hunting and gathering.
-Creating a process that is efficient, effective, and reliable will enable analysts spend more time focused on gleaning insight from the data.
+Creating a process that is efficient, effective, and reliable will enable analysts to spend more time on gleaning insight from the data.

 Most leaders also dislike the current approach.
-The multiple pressures of improving care, reducing cost, and planning for the future require data be made available in, almost, real-time.
+The multiple pressures of improving care, reducing cost, and planning for the future require near-real-time data.
 Submitting a request, being placed in a queue, and waiting weeks for a response is no longer an option.

-So, how do you change the way data is managed within a healthcare organization to ensure the right data is found quickly – and that all the analysts are using that data?
-Here are three things you can do to improve clinical data management.
+So, how do we change the way data is managed within a healthcare organization to ensure the right data is found quickly and that all the analysts are using that data?
+Here are three strategies to improve clinical data management.

-To align the analysts, a good first step is to simply identify the current analyst pool sprinkled throughout your organization.
-Finding all of your analysts can sometimes be a challenge, but one way is by working with HR to get a list of positions with names similar to “analyst,” “specialist,” or “informaticist.”
+To align the analysts, a good first step is to simply identify the current analyst pool sprinkled throughout the organization.
+Finding all the analysts can sometimes be a challenge, but one way is by working with HR to get a list of positions with names similar to “analyst,” “specialist,” or “informaticist.”

-Once you’ve determined who’s in your analyst pool, you should elect a core analyst team who will be responsible for assessing the risk within your organization.
-Some of team’s new duties, along with the risks they are certain to uncover, include the tasks in the table below:
+Once the analyst pool is determined, elect a core analyst team responsible for assessing the risk within the organization.
+Some of the team’s new duties, along with the risks they are certain to uncover, include the tasks in the table below:

 |Determine the current method for requesting reports and analytics.||Without a formal intake, triage, prioritization, and assignment of work, the reporting and analytic environment becomes the “wild, Wild West.”
 Without a disciplined process, there is increased risk that staff are not focused on the highest priority work.|